George David Scanlan (Reg MBACP)

 If what I say makes sense to you and would like to arrange an initial session to discuss working with me then please make contact as below.

 My counselling story:

-Having moved from Merseyside to Scotland, over 30 years ago, my counselling journey began as a volunteer counsellor with a telephone counselling service that was newly established in the Orkney Islands.
-I then moved to Glasgow and I have subsequently counselled in addictions (with the Scottish Council on Alcohol), HIV & AIDS (on the National AIDS Helpline), prison (in HMP Barlinnie), the emergency services, local authorities and other Employee Assistance Provision (staff counselling), I’ve worked with the long-term unemployed and for the NHS.
+Having moved from Merseyside to Scotland, over 30 years ago, my counselling journey began as a volunteer counsellor with a telephone counselling service in the Orkney Islands.
+I then moved to Glasgow and I have subsequently counselled in addictions (with the Scottish Council on Alcohol), HIV & AIDS (on the National AIDS Helpline), prison (in HMP Barlinnie), the emergency services, local authorities and other Employee Assistance Provision (staff counselling), I have also worked with the long-term unemployed and for the NHS.

 I believe that working with people from such a huge diversity of backgrounds including socio-economic, culture, ability, ethnicity and sexuality, and across the whole range of human distress, including addiction, anxiety, depression, relationship problems, stress, bullying, trauma, bereavement, abuse and self-esteem, has given me invaluable experience to offer each new client I meet.

-Having recently relocated back to Merseyside, I am now starting out in private practice whilst continuing my professional development by undertaking an MSc in Advanced Counselling and Psychotherapy Studies at Salford University.
+Having relocated back to Merseyside, I am now established in private practice whilst continuing my professional development by undertaking a Post Graduate Diploma in Advanced Counselling and Psychotherapy Studies at university.

 I have been in therapy myself, have regular ongoing supervision and continuing professional and personal development.
 I am a BACP Registered Practitioner (MBACP) and I adhere to their Ethical Framework for the Counselling Professions.
 I am ICO registered, DBS certified and appropriately insured.

 Training & Qualifications: